ocakhasan/image-scraper/README.md

 Then you can use the program as below.
 ```
 > ./image-scraper -w 'google.com' -f google
-Folder google does not exist.
-Creating one...
+There are 2 images in google.com
-Image googlelogo_white_background_color_272x92dp.png is done
+- Image tia.png is done
-Image tia.png is done
+- Image googlelogo_white_background_color_272x92dp.png is done
 ```

 It will download images from `google.com` into `google` folder.